MONOSUITE

 scores + parts (other improvising instruments possible)

-"Monosuite" - that's what this fascinating work with its sparkling, shimmering sounds is called - contains music that bursts out in a powerful,
+"Monosuite" - that's what this fascinating work with its sparkling, shimmering sounds is called - contains music that bursts out in a powerful, clear tonal stream.
+The

-clear tonal stream.
-The listener is immediately pulled into a maelstrom of undiscovered beauty.
+listener is immediately pulled into a maelstrom of undiscovered beauty.
 This is a stunning composition for a 22-piece string orchestra and four masterful jazz soloists.
+These great musicians

-(musical performance & sonic quality)
+& sonic quality)

 Arnaldo DeSouteiro / Jazz Station

 Pianist Jurgen Friedrich doesn't play a single note of music on Monosuite, but his personality and cognitive bearing are omnipresent.
-While
+While Friedrich's piano was at

-Friedrich's piano was at the heart of the sound on the trio-based Pollock, he removes his hands from the ivories on this follow-up date, allowing a cadre of string players and a highly flexible
+the heart of the sound on the trio-based Pollock, he removes his hands from the ivories on this follow-up date, allowing a cadre of string players and a highly flexible foursome to express his

-foursome to express his well-crafted thoughts in their own way.
+well-crafted thoughts in their own way.

 This 49-minute opus is as much about sought-after equilibrium as anything else.
-Friedrich builds a series of checks and balances between the strings and improvisers,
+Friedrich builds a series of checks and balances between the strings and improvisers, never letting one

-Hollenbeck helps to feed the string-born intrigue on the fabulous "Fiddlesticks."
-"Blossom" quickly builds to sonic overload before breaking into free roaming dissonant explorations and "Low
+feed the string-born intrigue on the fabulous "Fiddlesticks."
+"Blossom" quickly builds to sonic overload before breaking into free roaming dissonant explorations and "Low Tide" proves to be an

-Tide" proves to be an eerie aural fright of a track.
+eerie aural fright of a track.
 Pianist Achim Kaufmann's foreboding fingers bring a sense of angular dread to this piece.

 While Friedrich sets this suite in motion with a series of miniatures, the last four movements are lengthy constructs.
-"Loops" deals with focus shifts and a tug of
+"Loops" deals with focus shifts and a tug of war between the uncertain

-war between the uncertain and direct.
+and direct.
 "Ritual" opens on a solo bass meditation from John Hébert, and builds into a folk-like melody with staccato strings emulating guitar or banjo sounds.
+"Chacaglia" begins with exotic

-"Chacaglia" begins with exotic percussion sprints before settling into somber territory, while the album-ending "Weave" comes off like the illegitimate musical child of film composer Thomas
+percussion sprints before settling into somber territory, while the album-ending "Weave" comes off like the illegitimate musical child of film composer Thomas Newman, the legendary Igor

-Newman, the legendary Igor Stravinsky, minimalist icon John Adams, and arranger Eddie Sauter, who makes the list because of his urgent, Stan Getz-associated "I'm Late, I'm Late."
+Stravinsky, minimalist icon John Adams, and arranger Eddie Sauter, who makes the list because of his urgent, Stan Getz-associated "I'm Late, I'm Late."

 Friedrich creates freedom within order throughout this ambitious suite and he never simply uses the strings as window dressing.
-This is music that thrives on
+This is music that thrives on integration and the promise of

-integration and the promise of what might be waiting around the next corner.
-Relationships, be they simple or complex in nature, are at the heart of this work, helping to make Monosuite a
+what might be waiting around the next corner.
+Relationships, be they simple or complex in nature, are at the heart of this work, helping to make Monosuite a fascinating listen from beginning to

 Dan Bilawsky / allaboutjazz

 Hier geht es um etwas ganz anderes als nur "Jazz mit Streichern".
-Denn Jürgen Friedrich zelebriert expressive Orchestermusik mit teils
+Denn Jürgen Friedrich zelebriert expressive Orchestermusik mit teils improvisierten Solopartien für

-improvisierten Solopartien für Klavier, Schlagzeug, Saxofon und Flöte.
-Er bedient sich aus dem Fundus musikalischer Stile von J. S. Bach über die Spätromantik bis hin zu den Neutönern mit einem
+Klavier, Schlagzeug, Saxofon und Flöte.
+Er bedient sich aus dem Fundus musikalischer Stile von J. S. Bach über die Spätromantik bis hin zu den Neutönern mit einem Schuss Exotismus und einem

-Schuss Exotismus und einem gehörigen Anteil von Swing und Free Jazz.
+gehörigen Anteil von Swing und Free Jazz.
 Da wird munter zitiert, ausprobiert und mitunter auch persifliert.
-Fest verankert ist das Werk in der deutschen
+Fest verankert ist das Werk in der deutschen Musiktradition: Neun Miniaturen stehen

-Musiktradition: Neun Miniaturen stehen monolithisch für sich und verkörpern jeweils ein eigenes Konstruktionsprinzip.
-Dabei bleiben die Kompositionen immer in der Schwebe - es gibt keine
+monolithisch für sich und verkörpern jeweils ein eigenes Konstruktionsprinzip.
+Dabei bleiben die Kompositionen immer in der Schwebe - es gibt keine Auflösung.
+Bei aller filigranen Kunstfertigkeit

-Auflösung.
-Bei aller filigranen Kunstfertigkeit macht diese Monosuite richtig Spaß.
+macht diese Monosuite richtig Spaß.
 Man höre, staune und genieße!
 5 von 5 Punkten.

 Sven Sorgenfrey / Financial Times Deutschland